lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 #### The UseCase

 The Router's UseCase initializes data that will be shared by all child UseCases.
 Usually this occurs when the viewLoaded event is received.
 Most of the time, the Router does not need to implement a UseCase.

-#### Why are Router Messages implemented by the Router's Presenter?

-The ViewController in VIPER only forwards inbound events and Displays the results of those events.

-Router messages start as events in a child ViewController.
-All events received by a ViewController are forwarded to it's Presenter, so all Router messages are sent to the Presenter anyway.

-In some cases the Router must refer to its UseCase to make a decision based on system state - a message would have to be sent through two layers just to get to the UseCase.

-In practice, implementing the routing messages in the Presenter is the right choice.

 ## Changing Scenes